Admission to Graduate Study

 Offers of admission are valid for one year from the term of admission, as long as the admitting program approves deferral to a future term.
 If the admitted applicant is not enrolled after one year, the prospective graduate student must submit a new application, application fee, official transcripts, and other required materials.
 Previous acceptance into a graduate program does not guarantee an admission offer for a future application.

-Graduate admission application records will be retained by the following schedule and then purged and destroyed.
+Graduate admission application records will be retained according to the following Records Retention Schedule.

 Exceptions to Policy: